rkapl123/DBAddin/docs/DBFuncs.md

 You can decide for each subfolder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each subfolder in "specialConfigStoreFolders", or you can decide for all subfolders of that folder by just entering the topmost folder in "specialConfigStoreFolders".
 Beware that the backslash (path separator) in (pathName) needs to be entered quoted (two "\" !) to be recognized when importing the registry key files!

-In some instances the Windows API doesn't return the directories/filenames in alphabetical order (e.g. in some SAMBA networks), so you'd need to set the following registry setting to "True", which does a sort on the config folder's content before putting it into the tree dropwdown:

-<pre lang="vb.net">"sortConfigStoreFolders"="False"</pre>

 #### Inserting configs

 If the user finds/loads the relevant configuration, a warning is shown and then the configured cells are entered into the active workbook as defined in the config, relative to the current selection.
 The reference cell during saving is always the left/uppermost cell (A1), so anything chosen in other cells will be placed relatively right/downward.